Molly Macalister: Education

+Art

+Macalister drew on modern materials such as concrete, and used modern processes such as bush carpentry, engineering and plumbing techniques, to create her sculptures.

+Commissioned works by Macalister include A Māori Figure in a Kaitaka Cloak (1964–66) in Auckland's Queen Street, Little Bull (1967) in Hamilton Gardens, stone carvings for the ark in the former Auckland synagogue (1968), and a bust of John A. Lee for the Auckland Public Library (1967).

 Career

 As a teenager Macalister won several awards from the Royal Drawing Society in London.

 Between 1942 and 1943 she worked for the Otago University Museum, creating agricultural models and dioramas.
 From 1944 until 1949, and 1953, Macalister exhibited with the Auckland Society of Arts.
 She also exhibited with The Group in 1943 and 1968.

+Macalister's works were included in the first exhibition of contemporary New Zealand sculpture held at Auckland City Gallery in 1955.
+Four years later, her work featured again, this time alongside Anne Severs and Alison Duff.

 Macalister was a founding member of the New Zealand Society of Sculptors and Associates and was made honorary life member from 1979.
 She played a key role in the 1971 international sculpture symposium in Auckland.

-Commissioned works by Macalister include ‘Maori warrior’ (1964) in Auckland’s Queen Street, ‘Little bull’ (1967) in Hamilton Gardens, stone carvings for the ark in the former Auckland synagogue (1968), and a bust of John A. Lee for the Auckland Public Library (1967).

 Personal life

 Macalister moved to Auckland in 1943.
 She married George Hajdu (later known as Haydn) in Dunedin on 14 August 1945.
+They had one son.